- 28

 - Replace Java EE APIs with Jakarta EE equivalents

-- Update IDE and plugins
+- Update IDEs and various plugins

 Step 3: Fix Code